 \section{\textbf{Conclusion}}

 We evaluated the entanglement dynamics after a spatially anisotropic quench of the exchange interaction in 2D Heisenberg antiferromagnets.
-We found that the entanglement growth is determined by the localized zone-edge magnons and evolves periodically with a frequency solely determined by the exchange energy, independent on the system size.
-This is qualitatively distinct from the predictions of the quasiparticle picture, yielding an exceptionally fast entanglement growth.
-By employing neural quantum states, we numerically found that the effect of magnon-magnon interactions is two-fold: at short times they delay the entanglement growth in agreement with the renormalization of the two-magnon mode observed in Raman spectroscopy; at longer times, magnon-magnon interactions lead to a quick relaxation of the oscillations.
+We found that the entanglement is determined by the localized zone-edge magnons and evolves periodically with a frequency solely determined by the exchange energy, independent on the system size.
+By employing neural-network quantum states, we numerically found that the effect of magnon-magnon interactions is two-fold: at short times they delay the entanglement growth in agreement with the renormalization of the two-magnon mode observed in Raman spectroscopy; at longer times, magnon-magnon interactions lead to a quick relaxation of the oscillations.
 Whether this is a signature of thermalization is an open question that deserves further investigation.
-Moreover, we found that the dynamics of entanglement is closely related to the dynamics of nearest neighbours correlations.
-The latter are accessible in state-of-the-art time-resolved Raman scattering experiments \cite{Zhao, Yang, Mazzone2021}, thus providing a direct way to access the dynamics of entanglement in quantum materials.